CoenBresser/homebridge-neo-pixel-platform/README.md

 ```console
 $ sudo npm install -g homebridge-neo-pixel-platform
 ```
 Homebridge itself should run with priviliged access.
-I use homebridge in systemd running with sudo rights.
+I use homebridge in systemd running as root which was the easiest way but not per se the best solution.

 # Configure
 Configuration is relatively straightforward.
 Below is a json platform snippet to add to your Homebridge configuration.
 Adding lights is done through a websevice.